-All non-impacted soil media, as determined through the criteria outlined in the SWMU B-27 WP/SAPP, will be reused as backfill for the site.
-All contaminated soils will be managed in accordance with CSSA's RFI Interim measures Waste Management Plan, Parsons, 2006 and the SWMU B-27 RFI/IM Addendum.
-Foreign debris will be managed as appropriate.
+All contaminated soils and waste debris will be managed as appropriate in accordance with CSSA's RFI Interim Measures Waste Management Plan, Parsons, 2006 and the AOC-45 RFI/IM Addendum.

-Non-hazardous metals impacted soil may be hauled by truck to the CSSA firing range RMU-1.
+Non-hazardous metals-impacted soil may be hauled by truck to the CSSA firing range RMU-1 located in the East Pasture.
 The soil will be used to build up the existing firing range mound.
 The addition to the mound will cover less than one acre.
 Native grass seeds will be planted on the bare soil.
 A silt fence cannot be erected at this site, since it is an active firing range.
 The surrounding grass-vegetated area has proven to be sufficient to capture any eroded soil from the mound.
 See Figure 4 for a site plan of this area.